-Here’s some links you will find useful if you’re searching for information about religious instruction in NZ Primary Schools.
+Here are some links you will find useful if you’re searching for information about religious instruction in NZ Primary Schools.

 Bible in Schools Lies (start here)